fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 All in all, all contributions happen in this way with the maintainer(s) of the original repository checking your contributions and either accepting them or giving you feedback on what changes they need from you.

 Really well done on this friend!
-We know it is super tough the first time and its really cool you got to this point - so proud of you! 👯‍♀️💚
+We know it is super tough the first time and it's really cool you got to this point - so proud of you! 👯‍♀️💚

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
 Check out the list of projects on [quine.sh](https://quine.sh/?utm_source=github&utm_campaign=first_time_contribution)🚀

 If you haven't yet, you could join our [discord team](https://discord.com/invite/ChAuP3SC5H/?utm_source=github&utm_campaign=first_time_contribution) if you need any help or have any questions. 🫶